Emjayen/ntfw/README.md

 # ntfw
-ntfw is a light-weight, fixed-function L3 'firewall' for server deployments of Microsoft Windows providing:
+ntfw is a light-weight, fixed-function L3 'firewall' for server deployments of Windows providing:

-- Host-based authorization to private server services (e.g, RDP)
+- Host-based authorization to private services (e.g, RDP) with support for remote configuration.
-- Traffic policing and rate-limiting to public services (e.g, Game-server software)
+- Traffic policing to protect public services from abuse and aid mitigation of Denial-of-Service attacks.